-The made a few small modifications to her recipe, like using spinach from the garden, omitting the mushrooms (I’m not the biggest mushroom fan!) and adding pepper to my bacon, instead of buying the more expensive and already peppered bacon that she recommends.
+Then I made a few small modifications to her recipe, like using spinach from the garden, omitting the mushrooms (I’m not the biggest mushroom fan!) and adding pepper to my bacon, instead of buying the more expensive and already peppered bacon that she recommends.

-Adding pepper to the bacon
+Adding pepper to the bacon.

 Cooling hard boiled eggs in water instead of with ice (as PW suggests)…we have no ice maker in our freezer!
 Cold water does the trick too!

 NOTE: I got the bacon on sale for $2.50 and will use it in this meal, the spinach bacon frittata on Thursday and the Crockpot Beans this weekend.
 I also got a humongous red onion on sale for $.58 and will use half for this meal, and the other half in tomorrow night’s BBQ Chicken Pizza.

 Here is the cost breakdown of her original recipe, plus what else we had for dinner!